 Icicle No. 31 - a beautiful curved wand, perfect for prostate massage

 Now before we start, take a look at your hands.
 Are they clean?
 Like super clean?
 And how about your nails?
-If you’re attached to having longer nails then you’ll want to ask your partner if they’re interested in exploring their p-spot with you using a curved, rounded toy, like Icicles No. 31.
+If you’re attached to having longer nails then you’ll want to ask your partner if they’re interested in exploring their p-spot with you using a curved, rounded toy, like Icicles No. 31 or the famous Pure Wand.
 The tissue you’re going to be stimulating is super sensitive and long nails will stop the party immediately.

 Like with anything new, you’ll want to begin slow.
 Start with the familiar sensation of a hand job as a way to apply lube liberally to the area and to help your partner relax.
 If you read this journal then you already know that we’re incredibly pro-lube in pretty much any scenario, but for anal play it's a must-have, because the booty is not self-lubricating.
 No lube?
 Try another fun position tonight and come back to it once you have some.
 If you’re using a latex glove or a condom over your fingers, then a great quality water based lube is perfect, if not, then a silicone lube will give you the ideal slip and slide.